 Start a Conversation

-The Elasticsearch MCP Server supports the following configuration options:
+The Elasticsearch MCP Server supports several configuration options:

 Environment Variable | Description | Required |